kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 So we can limit the memory usage to 70 GB instead of 130 GB with 8x slow down.
-Note we already take 48 GB [^2] memory to store the graph topology, so what the experiment shows is that we are handling the XGB of features with only 10 GB of RAM.
+Note we already take 48 GB [^2] memory to store the graph topology, so what the experiment shows is that we are handling the 53 GB of features with only 10 GB of RAM.

 If you have
 large datasets that don't fit on your current systems' memories and would like to easily train your PyG models